FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- **The application read/write quota strongly favors reads, and the solutions architect has deemed it necessary to scale reads vertically without affecting writes**
+- **The application read/write quota strongly favors reads, and the solutions architect has deemed it necessary being able to scale up reads without affecting writes**
 - **State can be eventual consistent, i.e. changes introduced by commands might take some time to propagate through the application and be reflected in the read model**
 - State should be durable, the application should retain it after application restart
 - Since the state isn't relational by nature, the solutions architect has deemed a relational database to be inappropriate, and requires the usage of a NoSQL document database